joelljones/MatchGame/README.md

 # Match Game

-A card matching game that requires using JavaScript logic and jQuery event handlers.
-The game is structured using the Bootstrap grid system.
+A card-matching game that requires using JavaScript logic and jQuery event handlers.

+- HTML, Bootstrap, CSS, JavaScript and jQuery.

 ### Design Specs: